What are Veneers?

 Since porcelain veneers are more resistant to stains and chipping, they are generally more expensive.
 Lumineers are a particularly popular type of porcelain veneers that do not require your teeth to be shaved and can even be placed over crown or bridgework.

-Dr. Jamie Lee offers minimal or no prep veneers in Seattle.
+Dr. Jaime Lee offers minimal or no prep veneers in Seattle.
 A custom-made set of lumineers can be installed in just 2-3 visits.

 Will my Insurance cover Veneers?